 Houses don’t get all the Christmas cheer, of course!
 Jazz up your apartment, townhome, or condo with these ideas for balconies and small porches.

 Go Clark Griswald

-The funniest thing about trying to decorate something as small as an apartment porch (at least small compared to the porch of a house) is that you can easily go over the top if you want to.
-Since there are few decorations that can be seen from street if you live above the third floor, Christmas lights are often the most sought out decoration for people living in apartments.
-If you have a balcony that’s located outside the structure of the building itself, you can play around with neat decorations like Santa climbing the rope.
+The funniest thing about trying to decorate something as small as an apartment porch (at least small compared to the porch of a house) is that you can go over the top if you want to.
+Since few decorations can be seen from the street if you live above the third floor, Christmas lights are often the most sought decoration for people living in apartments.
+If you have a balcony that’s located outside the structure of the building itself, you can play around with decorations of your choice.

 A Little Goes a Long Way